bartpijn/djangoshop-mollie/README.md

 # djangoshop-mollie
 Mollie Payment Provider Plug-in for Django-Shop version 1.0 and above

-BE AWARE: this project is not tested properly
+BE AWARE: this project is in its development phase

 ## Installation

-for django-shop version 1.0.x:
+for django-shop version 1.x.x

 ```
 pip install djangoshop-mollie<1.1 (not available yet)